-If you require an X-ray you will usually be referred to Calderdale and Huddersfield for this and can attend the X-ray department between 08:30 and 17:00 at either hospital as a walk-in patient within 4 weeks of the request being sent by the GP.
+If you require an X-ray you will usually be referred to Watford General/Hemel or St Albans hospitals for this and can attend the X-ray department between 08:30 and 17:00 at either hospital as a walk-in patient within 4 weeks of the request being sent by the GP.

 If you are referred for other Radiology scans such as CT, Ultrasound, MRI etc you will receive an appointment for these from the hospital.

 Blood tests require a blood form to be presented.
 We hold a weekly phlebotomy (blood) clinic at Fieldhead Surgery on Wednesday mornings.
 Appointments are required so please contact reception to book.
-Alternatively you can attend Calderdale or Huddersfield hospitals for your blood test.
+Alternatively you can attend Watford General/Hemel or St Albans hospitals for your blood test.

 The practice can arrange Patient Transport however, this is now generally allocated to patients who are housebound only.

 If you are housebound due to illness or disability we offer a home visit service.
 We aim to visit usually between 12:00 – 14:00 and therefore ask that all home visit requests are made as early as possible but ideally by 11:00 am.
 If a home visit request is made after 11:00 am, the doctor on-call will be notified and will decide whether or not the visit will take place on the same day.
-It may be that the doctor will visit that evening or book for the visit may take place the following day.
+It may be that patients may be visited by only a GP or Paramedic

 All home visits are at the discretion of the doctors.